-FOR ALL / / WITHHOLD ALL / / FOR A 3.
-To adopt the Stock Incentive Plan FOR / / AGAINST // ABSTAIN // To approve an amendment to the Ce the authorized shares of common st rtificate of Incorporation to increase ock. // ABSTAIN // To approve the ratification of We independent public accountants for 2000. inick Sanders Leventhal & Co., LLP as the fiscal year ending November 30, FOR / / AGAINST / / ARSTAIN / / PLEASE COMPLETE, DATE AND SIGN THIS PROX ENVELO Y AND RETURN PROMPTLY IN THE ENCLOSED The undersigned hereby acknowledges r and Proxy Statement, dated, May 22, 2000, Report to Stockholders for 1999.
-The unde and all proxies heretofore given or executhe shares of stock represented by this P Secretary of the Company, gives notice of rsigned hereby expressly revokes any ted by the undersigned with respect to roxy and, by filing this Proxy with the WHERE NO CONTRARY CHOICE IS INDICATED BY RETURNED, WILL BE VOTED FOR SUCH PROPOSAL DISCRETIONARY AUTHORITY UPON SUCH OTHER M MEETING.
-S, FOR SUCH NOMINEES AND WITH THIS PROXY MAY BE REVOKED AT ANY TI ME PRIOR TO THE TIME IT IS VOTED.
-Date Signature G1 1 G T - 1 1 T - 1 - 1 1 Signature if Held Jointly
+FOR ALL / / WITHHOLD ALL / / FOR ALL EXCEPT AS LISTED

+3. To adopt the Stock Incentive Plan.

+FOR / / AGAINST / / ABSTAIN / /

+4. To approve an amendment to the Certificate of Incorporation to increase the authorized shares of common stock.

+FOR / / AGAINST / / ABSTAIN / /

+To approve the ratification of Weinick Sanders Leventhal & Co., LLP as independent public accountants for the fiscal year ending November 30, 2000.

+FOR / / AGAINST / / ABSTAIN / / PLEASE COMPLETE, DATE AND SIGN THIS PROXY AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.

+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting and Proxy Statement, dated, May 22, 2000, and a copy of the Company's Annual Report to Stockholders for 1999.
+The undersigned hereby expressly revokes any and all proxies heretofore given or executed by the undersigned with respect to the shares of stock represented by this Proxy and, by filing this Proxy with the Secretary of the Company, gives notice of such revocation.

+WHERE NO CONTRARY CHOICE IS INDICATED BY THE STOCKHOLDER, THIS PROXY, WHEN RETURNED, WILL BE VOTED FOR SUCH PROPOSALS, FOR SUCH NOMINEES AND WITH DISCRETIONARY AUTHORITY UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.

+THIS PROXY MAY BE REVOKED AT ANY TIME PRIOR TO THE TIME IT IS VOTED.

+Date Signature

+Signature if Held Jointly